Links ayurveda summer heat

 Replace all these harmful drinks with buttermilk, fruit juices, coconut water and traditional drinks- sherbet prepared from Indian gooseberry, kokum, and raw mangoes.
 You may also enjoy herbal tealike Mint tea, which provides amazing relaxation and stamina.

-Rose-petal preserve (Gulkand) is also been traditionally used as an Elixir for Heat, a cooling tonic in heat-related / pitta Problems
+Gulkand - Rose-petal preserve is also been traditionally used as an Elixir for Heat, a cooling tonic in heat-related / pitta Problems.

 Follow these simple rules and enjoy the bright and sunny summer weather.

-Related Article:
+summer regimen Related Article:

 • Grishma Ritucharya